 Be sure to keep the volume at a safe level, bearing in mind you may be listening to it for upward of an hour.
 Studies have found that 60 decibels is a suitable level for listening to pink noise during sleep, although this depends on your personal preference, your sensitivity to sound, the ambient noise levels in your house, and whether you are listening to a sound machine or using headphones.

 Most apps and sound machines offer the option to set the noise to a timer if you prefer not to let it play all night.
 For those who play pink noise through a smartphone app, a timer also eliminates the need to look at your screen again before falling asleep.

 Aside from pink and white noise, many people find it helpful to listen to other sounds when falling asleep, such as light music, nature sounds, or guided meditation tracks.
-A variety of sleep sounds can be found on the Sleep Foundation YouTube channel.
+A variety of sleep sounds can be found on our YouTube channel.

 Danielle writes in-depth articles about sleep solutions and holds a psychology degree from the University of British Columbia.

 Dr. Singh is the Medical Director of the Indiana Sleep Center.
 His research and clinical practice focuses on the entire myriad of sleep disorders.